 - Make changes to the borrower account information, with the exception of child accounts, where only the signing adult can assign/alter Authorized Access names on the account

 - Pick up holds for the card owner, with items checked out on the card belonging to the person with authorized access.
-Exceptions: Interlibrary Loans must be checked out on the requester’s account, and Talking Books, which may only be checked out to an account with the appropriate borrowing status.
+Exceptions: Interlibrary Loans must be checked out on the requester’s account.

 Use of Library Card

 Signing the library card, a library card registration form, or by selecting “I agree” on the online library card application form implies that the card holder assumes full responsibility for the use of the card.
 All cardholders are responsible for:

 - Materials checked out on their card

 - Promptly reporting the loss or theft of a library card